Murmur (2025 film)

 Murmur is a 2025 Indian Tamil-language found footage horror film written and directed by Hemnath Narayanan.
 The film stars Richie Kapoor and Devaraj Arumugam in the lead roles, alongside Yuvikha Rajendran, Suganya Shanmugam and Aria Selvaraj.
 The film was produced by Prabakaran S. under the banner of Spk Pictures Private Limited, and Stand Alone Pictures International Private Limited.
 The film was released on 7 March 2025 to mixed reviews.

 Plot

-A group of Chennai-based Paranormal YouTubers ventures into a cursed forest in search of "Seven Saptha Kannigal" and the cursed spirit to record the real time paranormal experiences inside the cursed forest and got lost.
+A group of Chennai-based Paranormal YouTubers ventures into a cursed forest in Javvadhu Hills in search of "Seven Saptha Kannigal" and the cursed spirit to record the real time paranormal experiences inside the cursed forest and got lost.
 Then The police force entered into the forest in search of YouTubers but they only found their broken cameras with the paranormal recordings, and that recorded footage forms the film's storyline.

 Production

 The film is written and directed by Hemnath Narayanan.
 Jason Williams is the cinematographer, editing is done by Rohith V. and Kewyn Frederick is the sound designer.